Old Town Tree

 Do not attempt to assess the damage in the dark.
 The best first step is to leave the premises without touching anything for fear of electrocution.

-Often, it's not the actual storm that causes accidents and injuries, it's the aftermath and cleanup as people are attempting to remove limbs and debris before the all-clear signal has been given by local authorities.
+Often, it's not the actual thunderstorm that causes accidents and injuries, it's the aftermath and cleanup as people are attempting to remove limbs and debris before the all-clear signal has been given by local authorities.

 This is the time for the homeowner to contact their insurance agent and gather necessary information to begin the claims process.
 This is also a good time to take pictures.
 Again, wait for the "all clear" from authorities.